aspeakman/InspireHA/README.md

 of your Inspire thermostat will change (as long as it is not in Boost or Off (frost protection) mode).

 Similarly changes on your Inspire thermostat (scheduled or manual) will be mirrored on the HA generic thermostat.
-If the Inspire is in Manual/On mode, then the Home Assistant app will effectively control the thermostat.
+If the Inspire is in Manual/On mode, then the generic thermostat will effectively control the Inspire thermostat.
 However if it is in Program mode the generic thermostat will also change according to the Inspire timetabled program.

-If your generic thermostat has any preset mode temperatures configured (eg Away, Eco, Sleep), then setting the generic thermostat to that mode will impose this target.
+If your generic thermostat has any preset mode temperatures configured (eg Away, Eco, Sleep), then setting the generic thermostat to that mode will impose this target on the Inspire thermostat.
 When the preset mode is removed (preset None) the original set point will be restored (Inspire Manual/On mode) or the restored set point will be from the appropriate program segment (Inspire Program mode).
+You can use this in an HA automation to override the Inspire thermostat program eg when you leave home
+(see example below).

 ## Installation
 First set up a [Generic Thermostat](https://www.home-assistant.io/integrations/generic_thermostat/) on Home Assistant (see below) using

-Note down the ids of the generic thermostat and its underlying 'heater' and 'target_sensor' entities for substitution in the `config.yaml` below.
+Note down the ids of the generic thermostat and its underlying _heater_ and _target_sensor_ entities for substitution in the `config.yaml` below.

 Next install [Pyscript](https://hacs-pyscript.readthedocs.io/en/latest/).